4.5 564 Google reviews

 • Schizophrenia with catatonic features

-This updated framework allows for more individualised treatment planning and acknowledges the complexity of how the condition presents across different people.
+This updated framework allows for more individualised treatment planning and acknowledges the complexity of how catatonic schizophrenia and other forms may present in different individuals.

 Understanding the Symptom Variations